 We benchmark four LLMs using a combination of automated metrics and custom prompts to assess how accurately the models provide factual information and avoid common human-like errors to understand the magnitude of AI deception.
-In our assessment, GPT-4o achieved the highest truthfulness score.
+In our assessment, Gemini 2.5 Pro achieved the highest score.

 We also listed some studies and real-world examples of deception in AI models.